Fiona-87327/42Core_so_long/README.md

 - The map contains invalid characters.
 - The map is not solvable (player cannot reach all collectibles and the exit).

-On error, the program prints `Error` and exits.

-## Bonus

-(Describe bonus features here if implemented.)